- The definition of working capital and how to calculate it

 In simplest terms, the working capital of any company is like the fuel in a car — essential to keep moving.
 It represents the amount that a business owns for meeting its day-to-day obligations and operations.
-In the short term, it is a financial metric that shows how efficiently a business is running and meeting its short-term obligations.
+In the short term, it is a financial metric that shows how efficiently a business runs and meets its short-term obligations.

-If defined formally, working capital is the difference between a business’s current assets and current liabilities.
+If defined formally, working capital is the difference between a business’s assets and liabilities.

 The current assets represent the part of business assets that are cash or easily convertible to cash within 12 months (cash, cash equivalents, account receivables, notes receivable).

 The current liabilities represent the short-term obligations due within 12 months (accounts payable, outstanding salaries/wages, notes payables, etc.).

 A company ABC Inc. has $100,000 as cash deposit, $300,000 as debtors, and $150,000 in short-term securities.

 The current liabilities of the company (debt) is equal to $300,000.

 The current assets: ($100,000 + $300,000 + $150,000) is equal to $550,000.